stevebauman/location/README.md

     'selected_driver' => 'MyDriver',

 Keep in mind that this will prevent the pre-existing drivers from working.
-This will be changed in the upcoming releases
+This will be changed in the upcoming releases.